spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

 ## Importing warehouses with store relation in bulk

 You can also import warehouses with the stores assigned in bulk.
 To do this, follow these steps:
-1. Perform steps 2-4 from the preceding sections: [Importing Warehouses](#importing-warehouses) and [Importing a Warehouse with the Stores Assigned](#importing-a-warehouse-with-the-stores-assigned).
+1. Perform steps 2-4 from the preceding sections: [Importing warehouses](#importing-warehouses) and [Importing a warehouse with the stores assigned](#importing-a-warehouse-with-the-stores-assigned).
 2. Run the following console command:
     ```bash
     console data:import
     ```

-The imported data appears in the Back Office, on the *Warehouses* page.
-For more information about how to manage the warehouses, see [Managing warehouses](/docs/scos/user/back-office-user-guides/{{site.version}}/administration/warehouses/managing-warehouses.html).
+The imported data appears in the Back Office, on the **Warehouses** page.
+For more information about managing the warehouses, see [Managing warehouses](/docs/scos/user/back-office-user-guides/{{site.version}}/administration/warehouses/managing-warehouses.html).